elastic/elastic-package/docs/howto/system_testing.md

 1. Validate mappings are defined for the fields contained in the indexed documents.
 1. Validate that the JSON data types contained `_source` are compatible with mappings declared for the field.
-1. If it is not used the Elastic Agent from the stack, unenroll and remove the Elastic Agent as well as the test policies created.
+1. If the Elastic Agent from the stack is not used, unenroll and remove the Elastic Agent as well as the test policies created.
 1. Delete test artifacts and tear down the instance of the package's integration service.
 1. Once all desired data streams have been system tested, tear down the Elastic Stack.